Conductor Deployment Patterns

 Geographic Redundancy

 Highly available conductors run as active/active, and have ongoing needs for state synchronization between one another.
-For this reason, 128 Technology requires that the network between geographically separated conductors have latency of no more than 100ms, and packet loss no greater than 1%.
+For this reason, Juniper requires that when deploying geographically separated conductor nodes, the following requirements must be met:

 Conductor Access (Router Design)